 Where the matter involves a question of law, or is regarded as a test case, it may be preferable to have the matter heard by the Federal Court, despite the formality and cost.
 In test cases, the ATO may undertake to pay your costs, even if the ATO succeeds in the Federal Court.

 It is possible for you or the ATO to lodge further appeals with the full court of the Federal Court, though such appeals will be restricted to questions of law.
 The final stage in the appeal process involves an appeal to the High Court, which may only occur if that court gives special leave to appeal.

 Take it to the Inspector-General of Taxation

-If you are dissatisfied with administrative action taken by the ATO, you can complain, without (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case., to the Inspector-General of Taxation (IGT).
+If you are dissatisfied with administrative action taken by the ATO, you can complain, without charge, to the Inspector-General of Taxation (IGT).
 The Inspector-General heads a team of experts who investigate and resolve taxpayers’ disputes with the ATO.
 Complaints do not need to be about technical legal matters; they can relate to the fairness and efficiency of ATO procedures and policies.
 Note that the IGT may be reluctant to become involved in matters that are more appropriately dealt with under the objections and appeals processes.

 The IGT can recommend that the ATO reconsider decisions, explain decisions further, pay compensation, or change its procedures.
 While these recommendations are not binding on the ATO, the IGT is able to publicise such findings and report them to the Tax Commissioner, the treasurer, the prime minister or to parliament.
 Complaints may be made in writing, by phone, in person or by using the online complaints form.